Here are the answers to frequently asked questions about traffic signals:

 s = Speed limit in feet per second (multiply miles per hour by 5280/3600)

-w = width if the intersection in feet
+w = width if the intersection (in feet, meters)

-On a 30 mph street with a 40 foot intersection, a 25 foot car, the basic change interval is:
+On a level 30 mph street with a 40 foot intersection, a 15 foot car, the basic change interval is:

 Use the following formula to find optimum signal spacing for a given speed and cycle length: